spring 2023

 Teaching methods

 Project-based teaching with individual or group supervision.
-In addition, the teaching can be implemented through site visits, fieldwork, lectures and workshops.
+In addition, the teaching can be implemented through site visits, fieldwork, lectures, and workshops.
 Review of project work in group seminars constitutes an essential part of the teaching.
-The teaching invites critical study of existing, and development of new, practices, which can support the ambition of sustainable societal development

 Information to incoming exchange students